danivenk/UVA_Minor-Programming_Programming-Project/DESIGN.md

 The searchbar described in `template/layout.html` can be used to look up Lines or Stops based on their names or Stops based on their location.
 Also the query can be written with or without [Macrons](https://en.wikipedia.org/wiki/Macron_(diacritic)).

-URLs linked to this os the /search URL, they have a page parameter to show a page at the time with max 50 items and a query parameter which is used for the search.
+URLs linked to this is the /search URL, they have a page parameter to show a page at the time with max 50 items and a query parameter which is used for the search.
 The search is regulated in `app/application.py` and in `app/functions/search.py` are helpfunctions defined for handling the non macron queries and showing relevant items on the top of the results.

 ![Search Result page multiple pages 1](doc/app_search_pages_1.png)